 Your number one priority is to keep your feet warm, so bring shoes that are waterproof and lined to ensure your toes stay nice and toasty.

-Why should you travel Scotland with a carry on?
+Why should you visit Scotland with a carry on?

 Now, you might wonder why on Earth you should try to fit everything you need to be prepared for everything, in a carry on bag!
 Here are three very good reasons why:

-- It’s more cost effective when you fly.
+- It’s more cost-effective when you fly.
 Many airlines charge you extra for checked luggage, especially arriving from Europe.
-It it simply cheaper to travel with a carry on.
+It is simply cheaper to travel with a carry-on.

 - It is way easier to move your luggage.
 Did you ever enjoy dragging a big suitcase up and down cobbled lanes?
 No?
 I thought so.
 In most cases, you will be able to lift your carry on bag very easily, which makes it easier to climb stairs or transport it on unpaved roads.
-If you use a carry on backpack (I always travel with my Pacsafe 40L weekender backpack) you even get the benefit of traveling handsfree!
+If you use a carry-on backpack (I always travel with my Pacsafe 50L weekender backpack) you even get the benefit of travelling handsfree!
+Find out more about the best travel backpacks!

-- You don’t have to worry about maximum luggage allowance.
-If you plan to to join a guided tour while you’re in Scotland or want to maximise your time by taking small planes around the country, you might find that they only allow one small bag of up to 15kg per passenger.
-No problem, if you’ve packed in a carry on!
+- You don’t have to worry about the maximum luggage allowance.
+If you plan to join a guided tour while you’re in Scotland or want to maximise your time by taking small planes around the country, you might find that they only allow one small bag of up to 15kg per passenger.
+No problem, if you’ve packed in a carry-on!

 If you need a couple of tips to get you started on easy hand luggage packing, check out these packing tips.